simplex-chat/simplex-chat/docs/guide/audio-video-calls.md

 ### How to make a video call

 1. Tap on a contact.
-2. Tap on the three vertical dots on the top right-hand corner of the screen to access more options.
+2. Tap on the three vertical dots in the top-right corner of the screen to access more options.
 3. Choose **Video call**.

 ### Accepting calls

-When there is an incoming call you have three options:
+When there is an incoming call, you have three options:

-- `accept` - to answer the call.
+- `accept` - to accept the call.
-- `reject` - to reject the call, _without_ notifying the caller.
+- `reject` - to reject the call without notifying the caller.
-- `ignore` - to temporarily dismiss the call, but in a way that it can be accepted later, if the caller is still waiting, via the **Answer call** message in the conversation with this contact.
+- `ignore` - To temporarily ignore the call, so that it can be accepted later.
+If the caller is still waiting, tap the **Answer call** message in your conversation with them.

-There is no time limit that the call invitation can remain active - as long as the caller is still waiting, you can accept the call any time later.
+There is no time limit for the call invitation to remain active - as long as the caller is still waiting, you can accept the call at any time.

 Calls can be accepted from the lock screen, both on Android (it needs to be enabled via options) and on iOS (by default, using native iOS call interface that can be disabled).